-- 9.4.3.3.
-After 60 seconds of closing the door, turn on the pumps of the four sampling trains, two for VOCs and two for carbonyl compounds, each in parallel.
-The sampling of air samples in the test vehicle cabin is performed at elevated temperature for 30 min.
-The flow rate is adjusted to maximum 0.2 l/min for VOCs and 1.0 l/min for carbonyl compound measurements.
-The measurement procedures specified in ISO 16000-6 (VOCs) and ISO 16000-3 (carbonyl compounds) shall be followed. - 9.4.3.4.
+9.4.3.4 At the same time, turn on the four sampling trains in the whole vehicle test chamber to determine the VOCs and carbonyl compounds background concentrations (two sampling trains for VOCs and two for carbonyl compounds).

 Turn off the engine.
 Stop the pumps of the sampling trains and the heating radiators/lamps.
 The sampling volumes shall be read and registered.
 The VOC sorbent tubes and DNPH cartridges shall be taken out of the sampling train for the analysis as specified in ISO 16000-6 and ISO 16000-3.
 Stop the continuous measurements for temperature and relative humidity.
 This is the end of the test mode.